Halicery/JSON-VBAProject/JSONPATH.md

 idxrange        = idxval to|.. idxval
 ```

-## Automatic Unwrapping
+In the relaxed syntax form an index value out of range is simply no-match and the result is empty.

+### The unwrapping

-Unwrapping means iteration: evaluate the Path Expression for each previous result and return a possible array.
+Unwrapping means iteration: to evaluate the Path Expression for each previous result.
+It can happen in the relaxed syntax form, when the previous result is an array - but the expression expects a single value.
+It is an automatic process, which can yield multiple results in an array.

-### Array unwrapping
+In addition, JSONPATH implements unwrapping on consecutive array steps as well.

 Especially to handle 2D arrays.
 Consider an array of arrays: